Miller River

 The Miller River is a river in King County, Washington.
 Named for 1890s prospector John Miller, it is a tributary of the Skykomish River, which it joins near the community of Miller River (which was, prior to World War I, known as Berlin).
 The Miller River is about 3.5 mi long from the confluence of its main tributaries, the East Fork and West Fork.
 Miller River Campground is located just downriver from the confluence.

 West Fork

-The West Fork Miller River begins at the ridge dividing it and the Taylor River.
+The West Fork Miller River begins at the ridge dividing it and Dream Lake, from where the Big Creek is a tributary to the Taylor River.
 It flows northeast from there, converging with the East Fork near the West Fork Campground.
 Its only officially named tributaries are Cleopatra and Coney Creeks.
 Cleopatra Creek drains a basin just north of the West Fork’s source while Coney Creek drains high-elevation Coney Lake.
 Just above its mouth, the West Fork drops over two small waterfalls, Borderline Falls then Immigration Falls.
 Access along the West Fork road is currently gated, washed out, and grown over (as of 2015) and there is no known plan for re-opening/repairing the road.
 Mechanized (Car, Bicycle, Helicopter, etc.) access is prohibited higher up on the roadbed due to Alpine Lakes Wilderness restrictions.